 Inez has served on arts and humanities boards in the state, and currently serves as a board member and Exhibition Committee chair for the Saint-Gaudens’ Memorial, which supports the work of the only national park dedicated to an artist, in Cornish, NH.

-Registration for this event is required.
+This is a hybrid event.
+Registration for Zoom is required.
 Please register here.